Curved-space Dirac description of elastically deformed monolayer graphene is generally incorrect: Conclusion

 \section{Conclusion}

-We have argued that contrary to previous assertions such as~\cite{dejuan2012spacedepfermi}, the tight binding model with generic slow variation of the hopping functions does not have a curved space Dirac description coupled to a gauge field.
+We have argued that contrary to graphene folklore, the tight binding model with generic slow spatial variation of the hopping functions does not have a curved space Dirac description coupled to a strain gauge field.
 We find a continuum spinor description, but this is generally obstructed from truncating to first spinor derivatives by large magnetic fields.
-Making the $t_n$ vary perturbatively cannot solve this, although it does allow a consistent flat space gauged Dirac description.
-Thus we argue the spatial variation of the Fermi light cone is generically irrelevant.
+Making the $t_n$ vary perturbatively cannot solve this, although it does allow a consistent flat space Dirac description with strain gauge field.
+However for generic slow non-perturbative variation of the $t_n$ there is no Dirac description at all.
+Related issues have been noted in the lattice literature when studying Euclidean theories on the honeycomb lattice as well \cite{Chakrabarti:2009sa}.
+Standard examples of constant uniaxial strain, which have been well studied in the literature \cite{vozmediano:physrev}, do not in any way disagree with this result, as a constant strain can be interpreted as a constant metric deformation, which induces no curvature.

 One may obtain a curved space Dirac description if one fine tunes the variation of the hopping functions.
 However this fine tuning appears unnatural and we have shown simple membrane energetics will not impose it.
-Thus we believe it is unlikely that elastically deformed graphene monolayers have a curved space Dirac description.
+Thus we believe that elastically deformed graphene monolayers do not generally have a curved space Dirac description.
 Likewise, optical lattice constructions of graphene-like lattices \cite{lee2009ultracold} will need to be highly fine-tuned to recover curved space Dirac.
+This clearly has important implications for using graphene and other lattice systems as a laboratory to study curved space quantum field theory and analog gravity, as well as requiring a new paradigm to understand transport.